 Local architect: Gener 2 Sh.p.k.

-Stefano Boeri Architetti designs the first Vertical Forest in Albania, in continuity with the new Development Plan designed 3 years ago by the Milanese office, that envisages a significant containment of the usage of the land in the metropolitan area and a substantial increase in the green and wooded surfaces around and in the city.
+Stefano Boeri Architetti designs the first Vertical Forest in Albania, in continuity with the new Development Plan designed 3 years ago by the Milanese office, envisaging a significant containment of the usage of the land in the metropolitan area and a substantial increase in the green and wooded surfaces within and around the city.

 The Vertical Forest of Tirana will rise in the city centre near Mother Teresa Square, one of the endpoints of the historic Dëshmorët e Kombit Boulevard, in the area of the Grand Park of Tirana (Parku i Madh i Tiranë).